yunseo-kim/yunseo-kim.github.io/_posts/en/2019-05-10-The-Role-of-Quantum-Computers-in-Future-and-Challenges-to-Overcome.md

 ---
 title: The Role of Quantum Computers in Future Society and Challenges to Overcome
-description: 'Explore the basic concepts of quantum computers, their advantages over classical computers, and their expected roles in the future.
-This essay, written by the author as a high school student, also considers the necessity for Korea to prepare in advance for the quantum computing era.'
+description: Explore the basic concepts of quantum computers, their advantages over classical computers, and their expected roles in the future.
+This essay, written by the author as a high school student, also considers the necessity for Korea to prepare in advance for the quantum computing era.
-categories: [Engineering Physics, Quantum Computing]
+categories: [Physics, Quantum Computing]
 tags: [Quantum Computing]
 image: /assets/img/quantum-computer.jpg
 ---